-In September 2011, the Company moved the Bau project into feasibility phase with the objective of a favourable development decision targeting stage one production commencing in 2015.
-The feasibility study is focussed on initial development of the Jugan deposit, a near surface gold deposit that outcrops as a low hill towards the northeast end of the Bau Central gold trend.
-Exploration, mining feasibility and environmental studies are now in progress to further expand the resource base, determine the best development route and examine the issues involved in developing multiple deposits in a sequential manner.
+In 2012 the Company moved the Bau project into a feasibility study, with the objective of achieving a favorable development decision targeting stage one production in 2015.
+Exploration, mining, metallurgical and environmental studies commenced to further expand the resource base, to determine the best development route and optimize the opportunities involved in developing multiple deposits in a sequential manner.
+Key development objectives included an upgrade of the resource categories in connection with the mining feasibility study.
+Key exploration objectives were to geologically, geophysically and geochemically define new targets for prioritized drilling.